1947–48 United States network television schedule

-The 1947–48 United States network television schedule was nominally from September 1947 to March 1948, but scheduling ideas were still being worked out and did not follow modern standards.
+The 1947–48 United States network television schedule was nominally from September 1947 to March 1948, but scheduling ideas were still being developed and did not conform to modern standards.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1946–47 season.

-Only NBC and DuMont had networks until CBS joined in May 1948, and coaxial cable connections were only available for a few cities on the East Coast.
+Only NBC and DuMont had networks until ABC launched in April 1948 and CBS joined in May 1948.
+Coaxial cable connections were only available for a few cities on the East Coast.
 Most other parts of the United States created local shows or broadcast film programs.

 Although fewer than twenty television stations were in operation at the end of 1947, more than 30 began broadcasting in 1948.

 New series and those making their network debuts are highlighted in bold, while series that ended during the season are highlighted in italics.
 However, as network programming was still in its infancy and in a state of flux, all the new fall series below for this season began in November and December.
 A midseason replacement, DuMont's The Original Amateur Hour, first aired Sunday, January 18, 1948, was the most popular series of the 1947–48 television season.

 Although television was still in its infancy, several notable series debuted during this season, particularly Mary Kay and Johnny (first sitcom to be broadcast on network television in the US, and likely the world's second television sitcom after British series Pinwright's Progress), Texaco Star Theatre (the variety show that made Milton Berle TV's first star) and The Ed Sullivan Show (which would run until 1971, with performances by Elvis Presley and The Beatles being among the highest-viewed moments in American television history).

 Few recordings of live television from this season were preserved.
 Among the surviving kinescopes are six episodes of Kraft Television Theatre from 1948 (March 3, March 17, March 24, March 31, April 21, and May 5) held by the Library of Congress, an episode of Eye Witness from February 26, 1948, two episodes of The Swift Show from 1948 (May 13 and May 27) held by the UCLA Film and Television Archive, and an episode of NBC Symphony Orchestra with Arturo Toscanini from March 20, 1948, held by the Paley Center for Media.

 One series that debuted during this season, Meet the Press, continues to air on NBC celebrating its seventy years as of 2017.